 Between 1996 and 2014, over 830 newbuild process vessels around the world have been protected with a Belzona vessel lining.

-Our largest single vessel lining project to date consisted of protecting 143 pressure vessels operating at the oil and gas field off the north east coast of Qatar in the Persian Gulf.
+Our largest single process vessel corrosion protection project to date consisted of protecting 143 pressure vessels operating at the oil and gas field off the north east coast of Qatar in the Persian Gulf.
 Click the button below to view a brochure outlining Belzona experience with Greenfield Oil and Gas Projects.